merzlab/QUICK-docs/docs/source/installation-guide.rst

 |QUICK_VERSION| HIP version has been tested on the following GPU cards: MI100, MI210, MI250.
 As of QUICK-23.03, the performance on MI210 and MI250 cards is not optimized but the code runs properly.

 **Note:** We recommend that the CUDA, CUDA-MPI, HIP, HIP-MPI versions be executed only on dedicated GPU cards where no other tasks are being run.
+Performance is better on datacenter GPUs than on consumer GPUs.
-For CUDA-MPI and HIP-MPI versions, we also recommend that only one CPU per GPU is used; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of CPUs.
+For CUDA-MPI and HIP-MPI versions, we also recommend that only one CPU core (MPI task) is used per GPU; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of GPUs.

 Installation
 ------------